wp-plugins/events-made-easy/readme.txt

 * Improvement: all RSVP prices are now showing as floating point, with 2 digits behind the "."
 * Bugfix: removing a person and his booking info left orphaned answers, cleaning those now
 * Bugfix: when using the #_PAYMENT_URL in an email, all works ok but a php warning was shown (third variable for a function not initialized).
 Fixed
+* Bugfix: when deleting 1 template, all were deleted.

 = 1.4.3 =
 * Bugfix: the filter eme_eval_booking_form_filter was called too early, causing the second argument to be empty